SucceedAI/macOS-Desktop-App/README.md

 ## Get Started

-1. Rename `Succeed AI/Config.swift.dist` to `Succeed AI/Config.swift`
+1. Rename `Succeed AI/Config.swift.dist` to `Succeed AI/Config.swift` and update the information in there.

+2. ## Author

+**[Pierre-Henry Soria ツ](https://ph7.me)** – A super passionate & enthusiastic problem-solver / senior software engineer living in Sydney 🦘 Also, a true cheese 🧀, ristretto ☕️, and dark chocolate lover! 🤩